lorem111/blockio-basic-multisig-sweep/README.md

 I was able to successfully recover my funds from an old block.io wallet - so it served its purpose for me.

 If you ended up here, gl hope it works for you too.
+Codebase is clean and will not rug your $.

 ## Disclaimer